axSpA in numbers1

 Standard deviation:

-*This means that symptom onset occurs when most patients are between 15.4 and 37.8 years old
+*This means that for the majority of patients symptom onset occurs between 15.4 and 37.8 years2

 -